Sjord/Sjord.github.io/_posts/2019-02-11-insecure-direct-object-reference-in-growatt.md

 ## Conclusion

 This vulnerability was found by accident when sharing a link.
+My modifying an identifier, another user's data can be retrieved.